18 Summer Cleaning Tips for a Sparkling Home

 Clean grill grates so remnants of previous meals don't transfer to foods being grilled.
-Reichert says this is how to clean a gas grill: Turn it on and let the grates get hot.
-Place a lemon on a long-handled fork and dip it into a bowl of salt and rub it across the grates.
+To follow Reichert's method for how to clean a gas grill, turn it on and let the grates get hot.
+Place a cut lemon on a long-handled fork, dip it into a bowl of salt, and rub it across the grates.
 The lemon's acid will cut grease, and the salt acts as a scrubbing agent.
 Scrub especially dirty grates with a block of pumice, then wash grates well to remove pumice dust.
-Avoid using metal brushes, Reichert says.
-The bristles break off and can get into your food.
+Avoid using metal brushes, Reichert says, because the bristles can break off and can get into your food.

 Prepare for Grass Stains

 Kneeling to garden, sliding into first base, and simply relaxing on your lawn are likely to result in grass-stained clothing.
-These stains -- because of the chlorophyll in grass and plants -- may be difficult to remove if left to set.
-As soon as possible, brush away debris and treat grass stains with prewash spray or a solution of 1 part white vinegar and 2 parts water.
+Because of the chlorophyll in grass and plants, these stains can be difficult to remove if left to set.
+As soon as possible, brush away debris and treat grass stains with a prewash spray or a solution of 1 part white vinegar and 2 parts water.
 Let the solution sit for 5 minutes.
 Machine-wash the stained clothing in an enzyme detergent and the hottest water safe for the fabric.

 Tackle Gutter Cleaning

-Reichert shares how to clean gutters efficiently and safely.
-Equip your lawn blower or hose with a gutter-cleaning attachment so you can blow out debris while your feet are firmly planted on the ground.
+To clean gutters efficiently and safely, equip your lawn blower or hose with a gutter-cleaning attachment so you can blow out debris while your feet are firmly planted on the ground.
 If you're hosing, wear rain gear because you are going to get wet, Reichert says.
 When on a ladder, use a four-prong garden tool in a plowing motion to push leaves out of gutters.
 Wear latex gloves under work gloves to keep hands dry and protected from odors.
 Finally, use a hose with a spray nozzle to flush all remaining dirt from the gutters and to clear downspouts of debris.

 Ensure Cool Air Flows Freely

-Have a heating-and-cooling expert check and clean your air-conditioning system before temps rise to intolerable levels.
-He or she will make certain your system is in good enough shape to keep you and yours cool through summer.
-There are more things you can do to make sure you air-conditioning operates well, says Reichert, who advises using your vacuum cleaner and a blower attachment to blow out hard-to-reach dirt.
+Have a heating-and-cooling expert check and clean your air-conditioning system before temps rise to peak summer levels.
+A professional will make certain your system is in good enough shape to keep you and yours cool through summer.
+To make sure your air-conditioning operates well, Reichert also advises using your vacuum cleaner and a blower attachment to blow out hard-to-reach dirt.
 Try using a dusting brush and a vacuum to remove caked-on grime.
 Use your vacuum to clean all interior heating vents of dust and dirt.
 Wash removable filters with hydrogen peroxide and let them dry before putting them back, or replace an old filter with a new one.

 Tidy the Garage

-With patio and deck furniture, summertime playthings, and grilling gear moved outside for summer, your garage may need a refresh.
+With patio and deck furniture, summertime playthings, and grilling gear moved outside for summer, your garage might need a refresh.
 Throw out or donate unwanted tools, building materials, and other no-longer-used items.
-Give the floor, walls, and ceiling a good sweeping.
-Wash windows.
+Wash windows and give the floor, walls, and ceiling a good sweeping.
 Put up racks and shelves to stow practical and recreational trappings.